 - Managers of researchers

 Since becoming a signatory, the University has carried out a gap analysis against each of the Institutional Commitments laid out in the Concordat and produced an action plan to address these gaps, which was approved by University Research and Knowledge Exchange Committee (RKEC) in February 2021.
-You can read the full gap analysis here (Brookes Login required)
+You can read the full gap analysis here.

-For further information on the September 2019 Concordat, please visit the Vitae website.
+For further information on the September 2019 Concordat, please visit the Concordat web pages.

 The University's "Code of Practice for the Career Management of Contract Research Staff" has been in circulation since 2012.
 It was revised in 2021 in line with our commitment to our Researchers and to the 2019 Concordat.
 It outlines provision for professional development and career development of Research-only staff, as well as conditions of employment, internal funding opportunities, resources and support.
-You can read the Code of Practice on our Research Support intranet.
+You can read the Code of Practice for the Career Management of Contract Research Staff here.